QuanDinhLeVN/nodejs-cas-client/README.md

 # nodejs-cas-client
+This project using the cas-authentication to protect a Express web application.
 To avoid 401 Unauthorized Error, let change cas_port to match your server.